intenseagile/couldn-t-be-simpler/README.md

-# couldn-t-be-simpler
+# Couldn't Be Simpler - HTML5 Template

-A starter HTML5 template - it couldn't be simpler
+A bare-bones HTML5 page/template.

+## Installation

+Clone the repo, edit index.html with your content.